aphyr/partitions-post/README.markdown

 ## Global routing failure

+Some network failures take place on a globally distributed scale.

 ### Cloudflare

-CloudFlare runs 23 globally distributed datacenters with redundant network paths and anycast failover. <a href="http://blog.cloudflare.com/todays-outage-post-mortem-82515">In response to a DDoS attack against one of their customers</a>, their operations team deployed a new firewall rule to drop packets of a specific size.
-Juniper's FlowSpec protocol propagated that rule to all CloudFlare edge routers, where:
+CloudFlare runs 23 datacenters with redundant network paths and anycast failover. <a href="http://blog.cloudflare.com/todays-outage-post-mortem-82515">In response to a DDoS attack against one of their customers</a>, their operations team deployed a new firewall rule to drop packets of a specific size.
+Juniper's FlowSpec protocol propagated that rule to all CloudFlare edge routers, but then--

 > What should have happened is that no packet should have matched that rule
 > because no packet was actually that large.
 What happened instead is that the